Roshon van Eijma: TOP Oss

 Ten days after being released by Preußen Münster, Van Eijma signed with Eerste Divisie club TOP Oss.
 On 9 October, he made his debut as a second-half substitute for Nicolas Abdat in the 2–1 loss to FC Eindhoven away at Jan Louwers Stadion.

 RKC Waalwijk

 On 2 July 2024, van Eijma signed a two-year contract with RKC Waalwijk.

+A.E.
+Kifisia

+On 22 August 2026, Van Eijma signed for Super League Greece club A.E.
+Kifisia on a free transfer.

 International career

 Van Eijma debuted for the Curaçao national team in a 5–0 2022 FIFA World Cup qualification win over Saint Vincent and the Grenadines on 25 March 2021.

+On 18 May 2026, he was named by head coach Dick Advocaat in the 26-man squad for the 2026 FIFA World Cup, marking the country's first-ever appearance at the tournament.